Creeeeger/Tensorflow_ObjD/README.md

 - Train / Create your own models

+- Prepare images for CoreMl training

 - Generate images with stable diffusion

 - Generate images with SD4J

+- (in a later version use the interferences created for detecting images)

 - Based on tensorflow 2.x for unix systems (Tested on macOS 14 M1 Pro)